MV Glenartney (1915)

 MV Glenartney was a Glen Line cargo twin-screw motor ship that was launched in Scotland in 1915 as Montezuma, renamed Glenartney when she changed owners, and sunk by a U-boat in 1918.

 Building

-Elder, Dempster & Co ordered the ship from Harland and Wolff, who built her at Irvine, North Ayrshire.
+Elder, Dempster & Co ordered the ship from Harland & Wolff, who built her at Irvine, North Ayrshire.
 She was launched in 1915 as Montezuma.
 While she was being fitted out, Glen Line bought her and renamed her Glenartney.
 She was completed in 1916.

 The ship's main engines were a pair of Burmeister & Wain four-stroke single-acting diesels, probably built under licence by Harland and Wolff.
 They were rated at 656 NHP, drove a pair of screws, and gave her a speed of about 11+1/2 kn.

 Service

 On 26 August 1916 Glenartney suffered a serious fire in her holds in Singapore.